Tow-Boot/U-Boot/README.md

 > making a fuss.
 If it does not, it may mean the code is depending or
 > conflicting on changes from another set of branches.
 >
+> Similarly, set of changes for an SoC family may require being merged into
+> a base branch for the family.
+>
 > Care should be taken to prevent complex inter-dependencies when authoring
 > changes.

+The `_all` branch is merged with a script by sorting branches by type in the same order as this list, and then sorted by name.

 ### Commits